Eye Allergy Symptoms: Q&A

 A: You are correct that you may have an allergic reaction to the mascara and/or the gentamicin drops.
 Gentamicin is an antibiotic prescribed for treating bacterial eye infections.
 Some patients are allergic to gentamicin.
 You should definitely consult your doctor who prescribed the gentamicin.

-Your doctor likely has the expertise to diagnose your condition even when it may not seem obvious to you what has caused your condition.
-If you still have a bacterial eye infection, you will likely be prescribed a new antibiotic to replace the gentamicin.
-Treatment of allergy involves removing the offending agent and facilitating recovery, often with allergy medicine.
-Dr. Chou
+If you still have a bacterial eye infection, you may be prescribed a new antibiotic to replace the gentamicin.
+Treatment of allergy involves removing the offending agent and facilitating recovery, often with allergy medicine. — Dr. Chou

-Individuals with diabetes are approximately 25 times more likely to develop vision loss compared with those without diabetes.
-Without an examination, it is difficult to know whether your symptoms are related to your diabetes.
-That said, you are certainly wise to schedule an appointment with your eye doctor, to make sure your symptoms do not indicate a serious, underlying problem.
-Dr. Chou
+A: Without an examination, it is difficult to know whether your symptoms are related to your diabetes.
+Schedule an appointment with your optometrist or ophthalmologist to make sure your symptoms do not indicate a serious, underlying problem. — Dr. Chou

 A: Artificial tears, such as Refresh Tears (Allergan), are somewhat helpful for eye allergy because they dilute the concentration of irritant on the eye surface.
 However, artificial tears do not prevent the release of chemical substances that start the allergic reaction.
 In fact, the clinical studies evaluating prescriptive eye drops for allergy frequently use artificial tears as a placebo.